aws-samples/audio-to-notes-demo-ai/README.md

 ```shell
 cd ../
 ```

-Upload the lambda packages to the S3 bucket that we created before.
+Uploading the lambda packages to the S3 bucket that we have created in the prior step.

 ```shell
 aws s3 cp lambda_textract.zip s3://<MY_BUCKET_NAME>/lambda/